Ahildebr/Ahildebr/README.md

-# Aidan Hildebrand — Developer in Progress
+# Aidan Hildebrand | Software Developer | Critical Thinker & Communicator

 Hey there!
 I'm Aidan, a software developer with a background in logistics and training.
 I recently graduated from Flatiron School’s immersive software engineering program, where I sharpened my skills in Python, JavaScript, React, Flask, and SQL.